Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Slower automation setup.
 Building more complex automations can feel a bit complicated and slower than platforms like Sender or Omnisend;

 • Basic email templates.
-Email templates look slightly outdated compared to the fresh and sharp designs other competitors offer;
+Email templates look slightly outdated comparing Klaviyo vs competitors;

 • Basic segmentation.
 Not ideal if you need ultra-granular segmentation like Klaviyo offers.